 But seed storage banks typically flash-freeze their seeds to chill them very rapidly.
 They also use large freezers that are opened at most twice a year, and have huge backup generators.
 At home, we don’t have those options readily available.

 In the end, no matter what zombie apocalypse or world war we want to be prepared for, a freezer won’t help.
-Once the power goes out, your cold storage ends, and then you are back to square one.
+Once the power goes out, your cold storage ends, and you are back to square one.
 It’s best to store smaller quantities of your favorites for shorter periods of time.

 Seed Storage Containers & Supplies

 There are a few options for seed storage containment that I’d definitely recommend!

 I personally like to store my seeds in coin envelopes.
 These paper envelopes are a good size to fit into an airtight box.
-If you want to be doubly-safe, you can use a product such as an MTM Survivor Dry Box, which easily keeps moisture at bay.
+If you want to be doubly safe, you can use a dry box with moisture-prevention seals to keep moisture at bay.

 If using paper envelopes, you’ll want some form of desiccant to reduce moisture as much as possible.
-There are two options: you can use dry white rice to absorb moisture, or you can opt for a silica gel packet like Wisedry Food-Safe Silica Gel Packets.
+There are two options: you can use dry white rice to absorb moisture, or you can opt for a silica gel packet.

 Do you have a vacuum sealer in the house?
-If you do, try BAT Pack Small Mylar Sample Bags.
+If you do, consider mylar bags.
 You can vacuum-seal these and keep your seeds free from damp air.
 Larger mylar bags are available if you buy seed by the pound for microgreens!

 What if you’ve got a lot of tiny seeds and don’t want to juggle packets?
 Consider a multiple-chambered storage box like a photo storage box.
 Each internal box holds multiple packets of seeds, and the seeds will stay neatly separated and organized.

-Any of these options can be placed inside cold storage in a NewAir AB-850 Beverage Cooler, allowing you to reduce the temperature around your seeds to make it less likely they’ll try to germinate in their packets.
+Any of these options can be placed inside cold storage, allowing you to reduce the temperature around your seeds to make it less likely they’ll try to germinate in their packets.
 And the better your seeds are protected, the longer they’ll last.